Science Gallery: Governance and staffing

 The gallery had a governing board.
 The inaugural board having been chaired by Chris Horn, as of 2021 it was led by Trinity's provost; the status of the board after closure was not clarified.

 At launch, Michael John Gorman was the gallery's director and Lynn Scarff was Education and Outreach manager.
 Scarff subsequently served as director from 2014 to 2018, before moving to assume the directorship of the National Museum of Ireland.
 Ann Mulrooney was then appointed as director in December 2018.

 As of October 2021, the gallery had a staff of 16, led by an acting director, Gerard McHugh.

 Advisory groups

 The gallery had an advisory council, the Leonardo Group, comprising figures from the worlds of science and technology, education and the arts, as well as media and business.
-Members include academics Aoife McLysaght, Emma Teeling, Aoibhinn Ní Shúilleabháin, Shane O'Mara, Patrick Prendergast and Peter Gallagher, journalists Karlin Lillington and Will Goodbody, and senator Lynn Ruane.
+Members include notable academics Aoife McLysaght, Emma Teeling, Aoibhinn Ní Shúilleabháin, Shane O'Mara, journalists Karlin Lillington and Will Goodbody, and senator Lynn Ruane.
 There is also a group for younger advisors, the Young Leos, which contributed to gallery considerations around, among other things, themes for exhibitions, marketing and social media, and other educational opportunities.